 Best Ever Vegan Waffles

-How to make the Best Ever Vegan Waffles!
-Nice and crispy on the outside, soft and fluffy on the inside.
+Weekend mornings call for a stack of the Best Ever Vegan Waffles!
+They’re perfectly golden and crispy on the outside and soft and fluffy on the inside.
+Plus, they’re easy to make with pantry staple ingredients!

 Prep: 10 minutes